 It’s a warts-and-all re-telling of the turbulence and upheavals of the US during the ‘60s touching on feminism, civil rights, sexuality and the gradual loosening of social mores which accompanied that decade.
 Crucially, the story is told largely from the privileged perspective of the powerful white men whose authority was slowly beginning to fade.

 They are men struggling to adapt, and who appear bewildered by the changes happening around them. ;How did music become so important…and when’s everything going to get back to normal?‘ one of them wonders aloud in a memorable episode when the ad men of Madison Avenue try (and fail) to get The Rolling Stones to endorse a product.
-Well, here and now in 2018 I’d say that things have finally returned to normal, because it seems to me that music isn’t so important anymore.
+Well, here and now in 2018 I’d say that things have finally returned to normal, because it seems to me that certain forms of music isn’t so important anymore as now people are more into EDM and trans.
+According to all the people I work with there are few sites with Some of the best rap instrumentals we have heard till date, but it’s just the lack of awareness of these great sites which is slowing down the production of new music.

 Recently there was a bit of a fuss in the pages of the music press about the so called “death of rock”.
 When music industry revenues for 2016 emerged last year they showed that, apparently for the first time, hip-hop had supplanted rock as the most commercially successful genre of music, internationally.